risk-first/website/introduction/Meeting-Reality.md

 ### Which is right?

-Now, we can say:  do the work _if there is a worthwhile [Pay-Off](Glossary#pay-off)_.
+Now, we can say:  do the work _if there is a worthwhile [Payoff](Glossary#payoff)_.

  - Logging statements are _good_, because otherwise, you're increasing the risk that in production, no one will be able to understand _how the software went wrong_.
  - However, adding them takes time, which might introduce [Schedule Risk](Scarcity-Risk#schedule-risk).

-So, it's a trade-off: continue adding logging statements so long as you feel that overall, the activity pays-off reducing overall risk.
+So, it's a trade-off: continue adding logging statements so long as you feel that overall, the activity pays off reducing overall risk.

 ## Practice 2: Do The Simplest Thing That Could Possibly Work